2022 Copa América Femenina final

 The 2022 Copa América Femenina Final was a football match on 30 July 2022 that took place at Estadio Alfonso López in Bucaramanga, Colombia, to determine the winners of 2022 Copa América Femenina.
 The match took place between hosts Colombia and Brazil.

 Brazil defeated 1–0 Colombia to win their 8th title.
-As winners, they will compete in the inaugural 2023 Women's Finalissima against England, winners of UEFA Women's Euro 2022.
+As winners, they competed in the inaugural 2023 Women's Finalissima against England, winners of UEFA Women's Euro 2022.

 Venue

 The final match of the tournament was held in Estadio Alfonso López at the city of Bucaramanga.
 With the capacity of only 28,000, the stadium had never hosted any major football tournament, except being the home of Atlético Bucaramanga, a top division club of Colombia's Categoría Primera A. Despite its lack of importance and small size, the stadium was selected to host the final match of the competition.
 The choice stirred much controversies due to its inferior standard for the final of a continental tournament.